maxxturing/blog/_posts/2018-10-03-financial-modelling.markdown

 Financial modelling is the practice of building a representation of of a real-world financial situation.
 They are used across the financial services industry and as you can imagine, can be incredibly complex when dealing with billion dollar insurance companies for example.

 However, our use case is fortunately not as complex.
 Financial modelling for a startup is useful for a number of reasons, including:
-1. Giving you an idea of your **burn-rate** and therefore **runway** so you know how much cash you need in the bank
+1. Giving you an idea of your **burn rate** and therefore **runway** so you know how much cash you need in the bank
 2. Helping you optimise cashflow to ensure your assets are being utilised to their full advantage
-3. Securing capital from investors by providing a clear indication of the financial future of the business
+3. Securing capital from investors by providing a clear indication of the growth of the business

 We can break a financial model down into five key components: